Transport Model Comparison Studies of Intermediate-Energy Heavy-Ion Collisions: Quantum molecular dynamics (QMD)-like codes

 where $\sqrt{s''} = \max [0,\sqrt{s}-m_1-m_2-C_0]$, $C_0$ is a reaction cut-off energy (0.02 GeV for nucleon-nucleon and 0 for the others), $C_{1,2,3,4}$ are fitting parameters listed elsewhere \cite{JQMD}, and $m_{1,2}$ are the masses of the colliding particles.
-Below 0.4286 GeV, the elastic reaction cross section is described by the Cugnon's parameterization \cite{Cugnon:1980rb, Cugnon2} in central collisions, whereas in peripheral collisions ($b_\mathrm{AA} \geq 0.6 b_\mathrm{AAmax}$) cross section in free space is adopted.
+Below 0.4286 GeV, the elastic reaction cross section is described by the Cugnon's parametrization \cite{Cugnon:1980rb, Cugnon2} in central collisions, whereas in peripheral collisions ($b_\mathrm{AA} \geq 0.6 b_\mathrm{AAmax}$) the cross section in free space is adopted.

-The total baryonic resonance production cross sections ($N + N \rightarrow N + \Delta$ and $N + N \rightarrow N + N^* $) are parameterized based on the method proposed by VerWest and Arndt \cite{VerWest}.
-Because their parameterization was optimized to reproduce pion yields up to 1.5 AGeV of laboratory incident energy whereas JQMD is applied up to 3 AGeV, the fitting parameters have been slightly modified.
+The total baryonic resonance production cross sections ($N + N \rightarrow N + \Delta$ and $N + N \rightarrow N + N^* $) are parametrized based on the method proposed by VerWest and Arndt \cite{VerWest}.
+Because their parametrization was optimized to reproduce pion yields up to 1.5 AGeV of laboratory incident energy whereas JQMD is applied up to 3 AGeV, the fitting parameters have been slightly modified.

 The cross sections can reproduce the experimental data on total, elastic, and inelastic nucleon-nucleon cross sections (see Fig.~1 of \cite{JQMD}).
 In addition, calculated single pion production cross sections and two-pion production cross sections are in good agreement with the experimental data \cite{total_X-section} up to 3 AGeV of laboratory incident energy (see Figs.2 and 3 of \cite{JQMD}).
 Pionic fusion and s-wave pion production is not explicitly included, but fitting parameters have been determined to include these channels effectively.